Weak Markov Processes as Linear Systems: Subprocesses from Normal Invariant States

+We end with some remarks indicating a connection of these results to scattering theory.
+We can make this precise by looking at a scattering theory for noncommutative Markov chains first introduced in \cite{KM00}, with many further developments documented in \cite{Go04a,Go04b,GKL06,GHK}.
+We verify that observability by a subprocess based on $\fg = \Cset \Omega_\phi$ for a dual weak process, as discussed above, is equivalent to asymptotic completeness of the scattering theory for the noncommutative Markov chain given by the $*$-homomorphisms $(j_n)_{n\in\Nset}$ we started from.
+See the precise statement in Proposition \ref{prop:complete} below.

-Let us investigate what asymptotic completeness means in this case.
+Let us start by investigating further what observability means in this case.
 We can define the associated isometry $v_n$ for the $n$-th noncommutative random variable $j_n$ which, because it arises from the same iterative procedure, can be expressed by the iteration $V^{(n)}$ of $V$.
 With $a \in \qA$ and $\xi := a \Omega_\phi \in \fh$ we have

 and from that

 which yields the norm equality